TomOdellSheetMusic/HandyCam/README.md

 ## Features
 - Select any quality settings your camera supports
 - Stream low latency video to OBS
+- Stream audio to OBS
+- Automatic Discovery of running HandyCam Servers in the Droidcam OBS Plugin
 - Remotely start/stop the stream and control the camera settings using the webinterface or the restAPI
 - Runs in the background with the screen off
 - Connection over Wifi or USB (USB Debugging has to be enabled on the phone)